p4-k4/firebase_presence/README.md

 ### Parameters
 - `setLifeCycleState` - Whether or not to set the lifecycle state in the realtime database.
+- `setOnlinePresence` - Whether or not to set the presence state in the realtime database.
 - `autoDispose` - Whether or not to dispose the lifecycle state listener.
 - `databaseReference` - A `DatabaseReference` object representing the path to store presence data.
 - `onDetachedCallback` - Called when the widget lifecycle event is detached.